tidyverse/tidyr/tests/testthat/_snaps/gather.md

     Code
       out <- gather(df, k, v)
-    Warning <rlang_warning>
+    Condition
-      attributes are not identical across measure variables;
+      Warning: attributes are not identical across measure variables;
       they will be dropped

 # varying attributes are dropped with a warning

     Code
       gather(df, k, v)
-    Warning <rlang_warning>
+    Condition
-      attributes are not identical across measure variables;
+      Warning: attributes are not identical across measure variables;
       they will be dropped
     Output
             k          v